Measuring the Salinity of Water

-- If the meter has automatic temperature compensation, wait about 30 seconds before taking your reading if the water and probe are about the same temperature.
+- If the meter has a temperature compensation mechanism and the water and probe are about the same temperature, wait about 30 seconds before taking the reading.
 If the water is much colder than the probe, allow a longer period, say two minutes before taking a reading.

-- Read the display, and record the result as mentioned below.
+- Read the display, and record the result as described below.

-- Rinse the probe with tank water and drain off any excess water, between each sample and at the end of sampling for the day.
-This will prevent false readings due to salt residues on the meter from the last sample.
+- Rinse the probe with fresh water and drain off any excess between each sample and at the end of sampling for the day.
+This will prevent false readings due to a build up of salt residues.

-The results of any sampling, should be recorded in a notebook for future reference.
+- The results of sampling should be recorded in a notebook for future reference.
 The information should include:

-- Date of sampling Salinity levels fluctuate throughout the year.
-The date of sampling becomes important then when comparing readings.
+- Date of sampling.
+As salinity levels fluctuate throughout the year the date of sampling becomes important when comparing readings.

 - Sampling location.
 Make a note of where the sample was taken from.
-Further samples may then be taken from the same site in the future.
+Further samples may need to be taken from the same site in the future.

 - EC reading.
 Readings should all be recorded as microSiemens per centimetre (μS/cm).
-See Salinty units (page 1) to convert readings in other units to μS/cm.
+Readings taken using different units can be converted to μS/cm using the tables on page 1.